Ann0404/Assignments/SNAKEMAKE.md

 Snakemake is a workflow engine that utilises Python based language to define the processes.
 It offers a powerful working environment that ranges from  from single-core workstations to compute clusters without changing the process.
 It allows the scripts to be more transferrable and neat.

+Snakemake can be installed using conda.
+It can be used with python version 3.3 and above

 ## Basics of Snakemake
 A snakemake workflow has four main components:
 * Rule